quynhpn97/Improved-genetic-algorithms-for-feature-selection/README.md

 Recently, researches on feature selection are mainly focused on two aspects: criteria and searching strategies.
 Searching for the best m features out of the n available for classification task is known to be an NP-hard problem.
 An exhaustive evaluation of possible feature subsets is usually unfeasible in practice due to the large amount of computational effort required.
 A wide range of heuristic search strategies has been used including hill-climbing, genetic algorithm.

-Here, let's focus on the genetic algorithm and its improvements for feature selection problem.
-Specifically, I deployed two modifications of genetic algorithms including Multiple Population Genetic Algorithm and Multi-Objective Genetic Algorithm.
+Here, let's focus on the Genetic Algorithm (GA) and its improvements for feature selection problem.
+Specifically, I deployed two modifications of Genetic Algorithm (GA) including Multiple Population Genetic Algorithm (MPGA) and Multi-Objective Genetic Algorithm (MOGA).

 Detail on: